-Internal audit – the control of controls – can feature as a key part of the corporate governance framework of an organisation, and can be viewed as a high level control in response to risk or by considering the detailed work required of internal audit.
+Internal audit – the control of controls – can feature as a key part of the corporate governance framework of an organisation and can be viewed as a high level control in response to risk or by considering the detailed work required of internal audit.

 Thinking about the internal audit (IA) function as the control of controls is useful for making sense of the way in which the topic appears in Strategic Business Leader (SBL).
-IA features in the SBL Study Guide in the section on internal control and review – specifically internal control, audit and compliance in corporate governance.

 Think about how the topic of control arises when SBL covers the board of directors.
 It is best practice that ‘the board should maintain sound risk management and internal control systems’ and ‘should establish formal and transparent arrangements for considering how they should apply the corporate reporting and risk management and internal control principles’ (UK Corporate Governance Code).
 The detailed provisions of the code then specify that there should be an audit committee that ‘review[s] the company’s internal control and risk management systems’ and ‘should monitor and review the effectiveness of the internal audit activities’.
 It goes on to say that ‘where there is no internal audit function, the audit committee should consider annually whether there is a need for an internal audit function and make a recommendation to the board, and the reasons for the absence of such a function should be explained in the relevant section of the annual report’.